campbe13/docker-ecq2020/pandocker/WINHOWTO.md

 # Using pandocker on Windows
 This container will allow you to run [pandoc](pandoc.org) whenever you need it, without installing it on your windows box.

 It puts a simple bash script as a front end to pandoc.
-You give it have an input file, pandoc will determine the type, output file name and the output file conversion type.
-Or you can give it, fullm more complex pandoc options see the [example](#example)
+You give it have an input file name (pandoc will determine the type), output file name and the output file conversion type.
+Or you can give it, full, more complex pandoc options see the [example](#example)

-__Note__ The container works by "sharing" a volume on your windows computer, in the run statement.
+__Note__ The container works by "sharing" a the volume on your windows computer, see the run statement.
 That volume needs to contain your *source file* to be converted and _optionally_ a *config.pandoc file* to instruct the container what to convert.

 There are 2 ways of using this container: